 There are also pay gaps between people of different abilities, sexual orientations and socio-economic backgrounds – and all of these different pay gaps intersect with each other.
 For example, a disabled woman is likely to earn less than a non-disabled woman, who is in turn likely to earn less than a non-disabled man.

-Working towards pay equality: 4 steps to take
+Working towards pay equity: Where to start

 1. Rethink your recruitment strategy to attract diverse talent